Sport in Brazil: Handball

 Handball is a sport that came with German immigrants, which is very popular in schools around the world.
 It's the second most practiced sport in schools in Brazil, second only to football / futsal.
-The national team is considered the best in South America, and the sport is gaining in media coverage.
-Brazil women's national handball team were crowned world champions for the first time at the 2013 Championship.
+The Brazil women's national handball team is, in terms of results, the best handball team in the Americas.
+At the 2013 World Women's Handball Championship, they were crowned champions, defeating the host team 22-20.
+They also finished fifth at the 2016 Olympics.
+The Brazil men's national handball team has as its great feat having finished in 7th place in the 2025 World Men's Handball Championship, defeating European powerhouses of the sport and being eliminated only by the eventual champion of the tournament, in addition to also having finished in 7th place in the 2016 Summer Olympics.

 Beach handball

 At the Beach Handball World Championships Brazil has more titles for both genders than any country.